daizutabi/ivory/docs/tutorial/instance.md

 ## Default Value

-If a callable has arguments with default value, you can use `__default__` to get default values from the callable signature.
+If a callable has arguments with default value, you can use `__default__` to get the default value from the callable signature.

 ```python
 doc = """